Asabeneh/30-Days-Of-JavaScript/02_Day/02_day_data_types.md

 ```sh
 "Love is not patronizing and charity isn't about pity, it is about love.
 Charity and love are the same -- with charity you give love, so don't just give money but reach out your hand instead."
 ```

+32. Generate a random number between 0 and 100 inclusive.
+33. Generate a random number between 50 and 100 inclusive.
+34. Generate a random number between 0 and 255 inclusive.
+35. Access the 'JavaScript' string characters using a random number.

 🎉 CONGRATULATIONS ! 🎉